 BlogA State Museum Like No Other

-During our visit in December to the Auschwitz Birkenau State Museum a gigantic temporary enclosure was being erected over the iconic entry to Auschwitz II, commonly known as Birkenau, for the 80th anniversary of the camp’s liberation on January 28,1945 by the Ukrainian Front (part of the Red Army).
+During our visit in December to the Auschwitz Birkenau State Museum, a gigantic temporary enclosure was being erected over the iconic entry to Auschwitz II, commonly known as Birkenau, for the 80th anniversary of the camp’s liberation on January 28,1945 by the Ukrainian Front (part of the Red Army).
 Established as a Museum by the Polish Ministry of Culture and Art in April 1946, former prisoner Tadeusz Wąsowicz and others were authorized to cordon off the site to prevent further removal of camp infrastructure and belongings of the victims.
-Despite government disinterest in the late 40s and early 50s, erratic funding, and the enormous challenges of maintaining the site, the Museum held its own, and then thrived partly under the communist government, then even more so when Poland became a democracy in 1989.
+Despite government disinterest in the late 40s and early 50s, erratic funding, and the enormous challenges of maintaining the site, the Museum held its own.
+Then it thrived partly under the communist government, then even more so when Poland became a democracy in 1989.

-My partner Carol, with great fortitude, accompanied me on a long-desired trip to this most infamous state museum and historical site in the world.
-As an interpretive developer and museum designer how the Museum interpreted this difficult subject matter, and approached the conservation of a vast array of buildings was a source of professional interest.
-Carol has contributed to the oversight and development of many of Content•Designs projects, so for her too, there was interest, though not as great as mine.
-Content• Design has two related projects in our portfolio, The Armenian Genocide exhibit at the Armenian Museum in Watertown, and design of the Locker of Memory shroud for the victims of the concentration camp Jungfernhof in Latvia.
+With great fortitude, my partner Carol accompanied me on a long-desired trip to this most infamous state museum and historical site in the world.
+As an interpretive developer and museum designer, I found that the way the museum interpreted this complex subject matter and approached the conservation of a vast array of buildings was a source of professional interest.
+Carol has contributed to the oversight and development of many of the Content•Designs projects, so there was interest in this for her as well.
+Content•Design has two related projects in our portfolio, The Armenian Genocide exhibit at the Armenian Museum in Watertown and the design of the Locker of Memory shroud for the victims of the concentration camp Jungfernhof in Latvia.
 We were not disappointed; this experience was an intersection of evidential storytelling, humanity, land, and architecture.

 My partner Carol Lieb at the entry to Auschwitz-Birkenau State Museum.
 This is it, we traveled 4100 miles to get here!